Do I need my wisdom teeth removed?

 - First, a minor incision is made in your gum to access the tooth (if it hasn’t already erupted.)
 A small bone covering the tooth may also need to be removed.

-- Next, the tooth is split into sections to make removal easier and to minimize any potential damage to the surrounding bone.
+- Next, the tooth is split into sections to make removal easier and to minimize any potential damage to the surrounding tissues.

 - The tooth is extracted.